-Unreacted or partially reacted FUMI-CEL® or FUMI-STRIP® is acutely hazardous.
+Partially spent or unreacted FUMI-CEL® or FUMI-STRIP® is acutely hazardous.
 Improper disposal of excess pesticide is a violation of Federal Law.
-If these wastes cannot be disposed of by use according to label instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste Representative at the nearest EPA Regional Office for guidance.
-For specific instructions, see Section 25 of this manual, Spill and Leak Procedures.
+If these wastes cannot be disposed of according to the applicator manual instructions, contact your State Pesticide or Environmental Control Agency or the Hazardous Waste representative at the nearest EPA Regional Office for guidance.

-Some local and state waste disposal regulations may vary from the following recommendations.
+Some local and state waste disposal regulations may vary from these general recommendations.
 Disposal procedures should be reviewed with appropriate authorities to ensure compliance with local regulations.
 Contact your state Pesticide or Environmental Control Agency or Hazardous Waste Specialist at the nearest EPA Regional Office for guidance.

 If properly exposed during the fumigation period, FUMI-CEL® and FUMI-STRIP® will contain virtually no unreacted magnesium phosphide.
-This will be a grayish-white powder.
 This will be a non-hazardous waste.
-However, incompletely exposed Plates and Strips will require special care for disposal.
+The spent plates and strips may be collected in well-ventilated containers (wire baskets, cloth bags, etc.) and/or loaded directly into open vehicles for transportation to a sanitary landfill or other approved site.
+Partially spent or unreacted plates and strips MUST be further deactivated before disposal at a landfill.